TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 6/Exodus 6.29.md

 ---

-that Jehovah spake unto Moses, saying, I am Jehovah: speak thou unto Pharaoh king of Egypt all that I speak unto thee.
+that Yahweh spoke to Moses, saying, "I am Yahweh.
+Speak to Pharaoh king of Egypt all that I speak to you."